 According to a national study involving 72 universities and conducted by the Council for Adult and Experiential Learning, adult learners who entered with prior learning credits stayed enrolled longer and had a higher chance of completing their degree.

-That's worth repeating: getting credit for what you already know doesn't just save money — it actually improves your odds of graduating.
+Getting credit for what you already know doesn't just save money.
+It actually improves your odds of graduating.

 Community Colleges: Often the Best Starting Point